a2sysml/a2sysml.github.io/README.md

 Nothing too defined for now.
 Keep the page open by minimizing text.
 Replace text with simple icons where possible.
 Prefer shadowing to outlines or contrasts to give a better look and feel.

+Should define consistent spacing for buttons (inside, usage)

 ## Development:

 We use Zola and Markdown to generate/dev serve (w/ hot reloading) the website.
 We use Tailwind for styling.